-Foster Parents in Oregon are required to complete continuing education training to fulfill licensing/certification requirements.
+Foster parents and relative caregivers in Oregon are required to complete training to fulfill certification and renewal requirements.

-DHS partners with Portland State University (PSU) to provide training for foster, relative and adoption providers.
+The Department of Human Services (DHS) partners with Portland State University (PSU) to provide ongoing training for foster, relative and adoption providers.
 Training is available in a variety of settings including seminars and workshops, conferences, on-line sessions, webinars and traditional classroom settings.
 Some trainers are also available to provide specific and targeted training to smaller groups by request.

 Additional Training Resources

-FosterClub is a national network for young people in foster care.
+- FosterClub Online Training - FosterClub is a national network for young people in foster care.
 It provides young people in foster care an opportunity to connect and gain support from their peers.
-The non-profit organization also provides online training and resources for foster parents. adoption.com
+The non-profit organization also provides online training and resources for foster parents.